As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 What if you don’t have a trifle dish?

-If you don’t have a trifle dish, use a large glass bowl where you’ll be able to see the layers of cake.
+If you don’t have a trifle dish, use a large glass bowl where you’ll be able to see the layers of tender gingerbread cake.

 Another idea is to use individual glasses to show case your trifle.
-This has an added bonus of providing personal servings for each of your guests!
+Try sundae dishes or mason jars, depending on your vibe.
+This has an added bonus of providing individual servings for each of your guests!

 Can you make a trifle in advance?